cscart/docs/en/user_guide/manage_products/import_export/google_merchant.rst

 2.3. `Google’s GTIN requirements are expanding. <https://support.google.com/merchants/answer/6352134>`_ If you don’t enter the value for the GTIN feature in step 2.1, CS-Cart/Multi-Vendor 4.5.1 and newer versions will try to use the **CODE** field of the product as GTIN.

-Also, :doc:`option combinations </user_guide/manage_products/options/option_combinations>` can be exported as separate entries in the feed file, starting with CS-Cart/Multi-Vendor 4.5.1.
+:doc:`Option combinations </user_guide/manage_products/options/option_combinations>` can be exported as separate entries in the feed file, starting with CS-Cart/Multi-Vendor 4.5.1.
+The ability to export :doc:`product variations </user_guide/manage_products/products/product_variations>` the same way was added in version 4.7.2.

 .. important::

-    For an option combination to be exported as a separate entry, each option that comprises the combination must have an **Equivalent in Google** (see step 2.2), and those equivalents must be included in the data feed file that you create during step 3.
+    For option combinations and product variations to be exported properly, each option that comprises the combination/variation must have an **Equivalent in Google** (see step 2.2), and those equivalents must be included in the data feed file that you create during step 3.

 When an option combination is exported as a separate entry: